-The Ultimate 2022 Holiday Planner, complete with tips and a holiday checklist, for relaxed and organized holidays.
+This is the Ultimate 2022 Holiday Planner, complete with tips and a holiday checklist for relaxed and organized holidays.
 Free, Printable Holiday Planning Checklist and bunches of tips for your most organized and relaxed Thanksgiving and Christmas ever!
-Week by week suggestions of what to tackle, so that come the week of Thanksgiving and Christmas, you are all set to just relax and enjoy the festivities.
+Week-by-week suggestions of what to tackle so that come the week of Thanksgiving and Christmas, you are all set to just relax and enjoy the festivities.

 So, let’s talk about what we can do now, in small increments, to be able to enjoy all the holidays have to offer and reduce the exhaustion that we would otherwise feel when the big days roll around.

 You can access this Printable Holiday Checklist in the Subscriber Benefits Library or click on one of the buttons at the bottom of this post, and I’ll send it right to your inbox.
 I have two versions of this Holiday Planner; one is already filled in with suggested activities for the next seven weeks, with extra space for your additions, and the other is completely blank…ready for you to fill in with all of your activities.

 Some of these links may be affiliate links, and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.